Louis Gilbert: University of Michigan

-Later years
+Later life

 Gilbert graduated from Michigan in 1928.
 He worked as a national sales executive for James River Corporation, a paper mill in Parchment, Michigan, for 45 years.
 He was also a member of the Benevolent and Protective Order of Elks, a county commissioner in Barry County, Michigan, for two years and the Barry County road commissioner for five years.

 After retiring, Gilbert moved to St. Petersburg, Florida.
 In May 1987, he died in St. Petersburg at age 80.
 He was survived by his wife, Harriett C. Gilbert, two sons, Bartlett and Bradley, two daughters, Nancy Boersma and Eleanor Holiday, nine grandchildren, and three great-granddaughters.